ariatemplates/grunt-verifylowercase/README.md

 # grunt-verifylowercase

 Verifies that files have lowercase extensions.
+Starting with version 0.2.0, this plugin is compatible with both Grunt version 0.3 and 0.4.

 ## Getting Started
 Install this grunt plugin next to your project's [grunt.js gruntfile][getting_started] with: `npm install grunt-verifylowercase`